timberlandstack/web-controllers/README.md

 The `web-controllers` package aims at being a more modern, lightweight and modular approach to alternatives like [Alpine](https://github.com/alpinejs/alpine) and [Stimulus](https://github.com/hotwired/stimulus), while leveraging a unique use for web components.

 Some key features:
+- Group your logic specific for any piece of HTML into a `Controller` class, exposing methods to be used for hydration
 - Utility Web Components (more specifically, `CustomElements` API) for having a declarative experience in your HTML, like automatically initializing elements, handling lifecycle events and attaching event listeners.
 - Easily select and hydrate elements inside and scoped to the controller.
 - Execute your declarative code lazily for better performance and as a more declarative replacement for the `IntersectionObserver` (which is used behind the scenes)
-- Very small bundle size: **1.5kb** minified + gzipped, but can be stripped down if you don't want to use the built-in custom elements.
+- Very small bundle size: **1.7kb** minified + gzipped, but can be stripped down if you don't want to use the built-in custom elements.
 > [!NOTE]
 > The API is still under active development.
 While it is very usable, breaking changes may come, so use it at your own risk.